 In June 2020, Southern Maryland Agricultural Development Commission (SMADC), a division of the Tri-County Council for Southern Maryland partnered with the Maryland Agricultural and Resource-Based Industry Development Corporation (MARBIDCO) to acquire the Maryland Market Money program (MMM), previously run by the now-disbanded Maryland Farmers Market Association (MDFMA).
 SMADC and MARBIDCO hired Heather Hulsey (firstname.lastname@example.org) and Juliet Glass (email@example.com), formerly of MDFMA, to run the program along with help from previous members of SMADC and MARBIDCO staff.

 When will the program start?

-MMM staff are working hard to get the funding and program materials in place so that we can start the program as soon as possible, hopefully, by early August.
-Check back here frequently for updates and follow us on Facebook, Instagram, and Twitter.
+The program has started at select markets.
+The list is updated in real time on the new Maryland Market Money website.
+MMM staff are working hard to get the funding and program materials in place so that we can start the program as soon as possible at all the markets who applied.
+Check the new MMM website frequently for updates and follow us on Facebook, Instagram, and Twitter.

 Which Maryland farmers markets will participate?

 We have 22 Maryland farmers markets in 8 counties slated to participate this season.
 For an updated list of markets currently offering the program, please check the new Maryland Market Money website.
 We will continue to update market locations as they roll out the program.